 Concentrate on the Other Players

-It's easy to get caught up in your own hand and lose sight of the other players.
+It's easy to get caught up in your hand and lose sight of the other players.
 But you need to be aware of how many chips they have (a rough count, not necessarily a specific count), what cards they could have, and what their best hand could be given the community cards you share with everyone else.

 Watching player trends can also be helpful.
 Try to determine who bluffs and who plays a tighter game.
 If a player has consistently never bet more than $10 and suddenly comes in with a $50 bet, you should be wary.
-It's a good indication that player has something solid.
+It's a good indication that the player has something solid.